Complete review of the new SolarEdge battery

 Almost all solar batteries on the market today have this same product warranty.

-There’s two big things that are preventing us from recommending the SolarEdge battery.
+Two big things are preventing us from recommending the SolarEdge battery.
 For one thing, there’s no price range to be found anywhere, so we can’t tell just yet if you’re getting a good value.

 Regardless of what the price of the Energy Bank is, most homeowners in the U.S. will not see any additional savings by buying a $10,000+ solar battery - especially if their utility offers full-retail net metering.
 The only way a battery could possibly lead to extra financial savings is if your utility bills you based on Time of Use rates, but they would be minimal.